WEC-Sim/WEC-Sim/source/webinars.rst

 Wave Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section of the course provides an overview of how waves are implemented in the WEC-Sim code, both in the `waveClass <http://wec-sim.github.io/WEC-Sim/code_structure.html#wave-class>`_, and in the `WEC-Sim Library Blocks <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-library>`_.
+This section of the course provides an overview of how waves are implemented in the WEC-Sim code, both in the :ref:`code_structure:Wave Class`, and in the :ref:`code_structure:WEC-Sim Library`.
-The Wave Implementation presentation is available for download here ( :download:`Wave Implementation Slides <_downloads/WEC-Sim_WaveImplementation.pdf>` ), and the recording is available below.
+The Wave Implementation presentation is available for download here (:download:`Wave Implementation Slides <_downloads/WEC-Sim_WaveImplementation.pdf>` ), and the recording is available below.

 	.. raw:: html